What is Conjugal Partner Sponsorship?

 Is a girlfriend or a boyfriend be a conjugal partner?

 Conjugal partnerships can be for both opposite-sex and same-sex couples.
 It is perfectly normal to apply for a girlfriend's or boyfriend's sponsorship application under the conjugal partner sponsorship program but as the conjugal route is introduced as a special route for those couples (regardless of their sexual preferences) who cannot live together for situations or circumstances beyond their control.
-If we further stretch the definition of beyond control it is a very strict definition. for example, if one partner is a Canadian Citizen or a Permanent Resident of Canada and the other partner is not able to come and live with the first partner to Canada they may not able to apply for the conjugal partner sponsorship application as they first partner may go and live with the other partner in his/her country of residence.
+If we further stretch the definition of beyond control it is a very strict definition. for example, if one partner is a Canadian Citizen or a Permanent Resident of Canada and the other partner is not able to come and live with the first partner to Canada they may not able to apply for the conjugal partner sponsorship application as the first partner may go and live with the other partner in his/her country of residence.
 The couple has to demonstrate that they cannot live together as if they start living together there may be a threat to their life due to certain restrictions culturally or socially or there may be a fear of persecution to them or the couple may be penalized by authorities or community.

 What is the difference between Spouse, Common-Law Partner, and Conjugal Partner?

-Spouses are married couples who legally married to each other in the country of their residence or where the marriage took place.
+Spouses are married couples who are legally married to each other in the country of their residence or where the marriage took place.
 If the marriage took place outside of Canada, the marriage is considered legal by the IRCC only if it is considered legal in the country where the marriage has occurred.
 Spouses can be both opposite-sex and same-sex couples.

 In a common-law relationship, two people regardless of their genders live together to form a marriage-like relationship without been getting married.
 To qualify for the common-law sponsorship as per the guidelines by the IRCC, the couple has to live together for a continuous period of at least one year before applying to the common law sponsorship program.
 The couple has to demonstrate financial, social, physical, and emotional dependency like married couples.